 Developmental Evaluation Coaches (DEers)

-Organizations that have participated in an Innoweave Developmental Evaluation workshop and have developed a preliminary Evaluation Scope of Work are encouraged to connect with an Innoweave Developmental Evaluator (DEer).
+Organizations that have participated in an Innoweave Developmental Evaluation workshop (or had an expression of interest approved) are encouraged to connect with an Innoweave Developmental Evaluator (DEer).
 The following have self-identified as Innoweave DEers.
 As they have not been vetted by Innoweave, organizations are encouraged to assess whether one or more may be a good fit to address their needs.
 (Note: DEers are being added to the list on a regular basis.
 DEers can sign up here to be added.

 A full list of coaches which can be sorted for comparison purposes can be found here (please select the Developmental Evaluation tab at the bottom of the sheet).